 Twitter Counter – Great for seeing how your followers fall and rise over time.

-Social Mention – Great for monitoring brand mentions further afield than just Twitter but also gives sentiment scores.
+BrandMentions – Great for monitoring brand or competitor mentions further afield than just Twitter, covering both news and social media.

 Klout – Good for measuring your overall engagement and influence via social media.
 Alternatives include Kred and Peerindex.